skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-Smartphone screens demand attention made possible by chronic stillness, and human bodies are predisposed for movement. _Moving Camera Bodies_ is speculative research that examines this contradictory situation.
-The research employs the expertise of dance movement specialists in a series of practical field experiments to examine the ways these contemporary cultural technologies of movement and stillness intersect.
-The experiments involve applying sensate non-visual movement practices to the hyper-visuality and staticity afforded by the smartphone.
-The research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

-**notes from scott**

-Is this an interdisciplinary project, will it involve researchers outide the dance field?
-I’m wondering how you get from the developing experiments to the deepened understanding?
-Seems to be missing a step?
-If no other disciplines involved, would a kind of self-reflexive autoethnography be useful?

-Here is an idea… it’s not right but may be useful?
-I just made up ‘practice analysis’.
-And now sentence nr.
-2 and nr.
-3 kind of say the same thing.

-Human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness._Moving Camera Bodies_ is speculative research that examines this contradictory situation.
-The research employs the expertise of dance movement specialists to examine the ways these contemporary cultural technologies of movement and stillness intersect.
-These specialists will develop a series of practical field experiments applying specific movement practices to the staticity afforded by the smartphone.
-Through autoethnography and practice analysis, the research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.
+Human bodies are predisposed for movement, while smartphones demand attention made possible by chronic stillness. _Moving Camera Bodies_ is speculative research.
+It will use the expertise of dance movement specialists to develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that affords stillness.
+The research will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

+- what's the aim?
+- why?
+- What problem(s) does this research uncover or aim to solve?

 ### why the Leverhulme Trust?